ahmedfgad/GeneticAlgorithmPython/docs/source/gann.md

 ![XOR_Fitness](https://user-images.githubusercontent.com/16560492/82078638-c11e0700-96e1-11ea-8aa9-c36761c5e9c7.png)

-By running the code again, a different initial population is created and thus a classification accuracy of 100 can be reached using a less number of generations.
+By running the code again, a different initial population is created, so a classification accuracy of 100 can be reached using fewer generations.
 On the other hand, a different initial population might cause 100% accuracy to be reached using more generations or not reached at all.

 ### Information about the Best Solution